gitcoinco/grants-stack/README.md

 .
 ├── .github                     # github specific configuration
 ├── packages
-│   ├── contracts               # contracts built using hardhat
 │   ├── graph                   # graph which indexes data from contracts │   ├── round-manager           # react-frontend for round-manager
 │   ├── grant-explorer          # react-frontend for grant-explorer